ironrule/news-explorer-frontend/README.md

 **Future Plans**

 Future plans for my project are to build the back-end server to allow users to log in and save articles and data.
-Currently for testing purposes, a user can log in with any username and password and retrieve hard-coded data as articles and saved articles, but all functionality is already available and working.
+Currently for testing purposes, a user can log in with any username and password and retrieve articles from the NewsAPI and can save articles which will reset upon site reload.